 Grade 6 Poster Contest.
 Infectious Disease & Climate Change: Awareness & prevention in your community

-Our national poster contest is an opportunity for Grade 6 students from across Canada to learn more about climate sensitive infectious diseases like Lyme disease and West Nile virus, and share awareness and prevention information with their friends, family and communities.
+The Canadian Public Health Association's poster contest is an opportunity for Grade 6 students from across Canada to learn more about climate sensitive infectious diseases like Lyme disease and West Nile virus, and share awareness and prevention information with their friends, family and communities.

 What are climate sensitive infectious diseases?
 Many diseases are sensitive to changes in the climate, including Lyme disease, West Nile virus, hantavirus, E. coli, giardiasis and salmonellosis.
 As the climate changes, so too do the patterns of who and where people get the disease.
 Learn more about climate sensitive infectious diseases.